bolducp/n-s-f.github.io/README.md

-### Levels Of Abstraction Blog
+### Blog

-This is the source for a blog about software development.
+This is the source for a blog about software development and statistics.
 The site is built using [jekyll](http://jekyllrb.com/).